-I am an Australian Research Council DECRA fellow at the University of Queensland (Australia), a research fellow of the Max Planck Institute for Demographic Research (Germany), a visiting fellow at Trinity College Dublin (Ireland), and a member of Brezal Mediterráneo at Universidad de Cádiz (Spain).
+My name is Rob Salguero-Gómez.
+I am an Australian Research Council DECRA fellow at the University of Queensland (Australia), where I am a CEED associate researcher .
+I am also a guest researcher of the Max Planck Institute for Demographic Research (Germany), a visiting fellow at Trinity College Dublin (Ireland), and a member of Brezal Mediterráneo at Universidad de Cádiz (Spain).

-- What strategies allow desert organisms to cope with extreme stochastic conditions and how will climate change affect their future performance?
+- Strategies that allow desert organisms to cope with extreme stochastic conditions and how will climate change affect their future performance

-- What conditions favor the evolution of senesce, and how can senescence be delayed or even avoided?
+- Conditions that favor the evolution of senesce, and mechanisms by which senescence may be postponed or avoided

-- Are ecological trade-offs (e.g. survival and reproduction) weaker in modular organisms compared to unitary species?
+- Strength of trade-offs (e.g. survival and reproduction) in modular and unitary organisms

-- How do anatomical constraints and physiological mechanisms modulate population dynamics?
+- Effect of anatomical constraints and physiological mechanisms onto population dynamics

-My ultimate goal is to develop an integrative academic research plan where my group uses molecular, anatomic and physiological approaches to examine demographic aspects of an organism' life cycle through a combination angles including field and lab work, as well as ecological modeling and comparative biology.
+My group's ultimate goal is to develop an integrative academic research plan where we use molecular, anatomic and physiological approaches to examine demographic aspects of an organism' life cycle through a combination angles including field and lab work, as well as ecological modeling and comparative biology.